CIS-566-Fall-2021/hw02-raymarching-sdfs/README.md

 - Experiment with animation curves

 ## Base Code

+Please feel free to use this code as a base (https://www.shadertoy.com/view/fsdXzM)

 The code we have provided for this assignment features the following:
 - A square that spans the range [-1, 1] in X and Y that is rendered with a shader that does not apply a projection matrix to it, thus rendering it as the